TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-implement-covering-index-in-janusgraph/checkpoints.md

 # Checkpoints

-This task has 3 points in total.
-Partial credits will be granted if only some checkpoints are completed.
+This task has 2 points in total.
+The first checkpoint doesn't count any score but if the first checkpoint fails, it will get 0 score in total and won't proceed to other checkpoints.

-## Checkpoint 1 (2pts)
+## Checkpoint 1 (0pt)

-Verify the performance improve more than 10 times
+Verify that IndexSerializerTest passes successfully.

 ## Checkpoint 2 (1pt)

-Verify the existing tests are not broken
+Verify that CQLCompositeIndexInlinePropBenchmark can run successfully.

+## Checkpoint 3 (1pt)

+Verify that performance improvement is greater than 10 times.